BTEC Level 3 National Extended Diploma in Health & Social Care (Health Studies)

 Working in Health and Social Care

-Meeting Individual Care and Support needs
+Meeting Individual Care and Support Needs

-Principles of Safe practice in Health and Social Care
+Principles of Safe Practice in Health and Social Care

 Physiological Disorders